ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/readme.md

 scans network for tasmota http devices and show on webpage

-toggle each device by click on status
+toggle each tasmota device by click on status

-switch all on / off
+switch all tasmota on / off

 some quick claude ai generated code